iamalinguist/iamalinguist.github.io/_posts/2025-06-07-understanding-idea-of-subject.md

 ✅ **Final Synthesis:** A Research Proposition on Subjecthood in Hindi- Drawing from these foundational works, I propose the following **testable definition**:

-> **"In Hindi, a subject is any argument that satisfies a critical mass of syntactic and semantic diagnostics — including control over PRO, binding of reflexives, raising behavior, subject-oriented adverbial licensing, and discourse prominence — regardless of morphological case or surface position."**
+> **In Hindi, a subject is any argument that satisfies a critical mass of syntactic and semantic diagnostics — including control over PRO, binding of reflexives, raising behavior, subject-oriented adverbial licensing, and discourse prominence — regardless of morphological case or surface position.**

 This means **subjecthood is not tied to nominative or ergative morphology**, but instead arises from **syntactic behavior and functional prominence**.